MydonSolutions/scotti-gen/README.md

 To compile the test code and generate simulated RAW and BFR5 files, use the following command:

-`gcc scotti_gen.c sim_data_coeff.c -o scotti_gen -lm -lhdf5`
+`meson build && cd build && ninja`

-Dependencies are the hdf5 and math libraries as seen in the compile command above.
+Dependencies are the hdf5 and math libraries.

 To learn the different arguments necessary to run the executable/program, use the `-h` or `--help` option when running the executable.